zoomla/bootstrap/site/content/docs/4.3/getting-started/javascript.md

 Sometimes it is necessary to use Bootstrap plugins with other UI frameworks.
 In these circumstances, namespace collisions can occasionally occur.
 If this happens, you may call `.noConflict` on the plugin you wish to revert the value of.

 {{< highlight js >}}
-var bootstrapButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value
+var bootstrapModal = $.fn.modal.noConflict() // return $.fn.modal to previously assigned value
-$.fn.bootstrapBtn = bootstrapButton // give $().bootstrapBtn the Bootstrap functionality
+$.fn.bootstrapModal = bootstrapModal // give $().bootstrapModal the Bootstrap functionality
 {{< /highlight >}}

 ## Version numbers